Download our Constitution here

 CONSTITUTION

-3.(1) The Branch shall be constituted as a Committee of the Council of the Royal Society of New Zealand Te Apārangi
+3. The Branch shall be constituted as a Regional Constituent Organisation of the Royal Society of New Zealand Te Apārangi, in accordance with Section 14 of the Royal Society of New Zealand Act 1997.

-Te Apārangi, in accordance with Section 28(3) of the Royal Society of New Zealand Act 1997.
+3.1.
+In accordance with Section 14 of the Royal Society of New Zealand Act 1997 the Branch declares that:

-(a) it is able and willing to subscribe to the Object of the Royal Society of New Zealand Te Apārangi;
+(a) it is able and willing to subscribe to the Object of the Royal Society of New Zealand Te Apārangi and;

-(b) it agrees to represent the Royal Society of New Zealand Te Apārangi on a regional basis; and
+(b) it agrees to represent the Royal Society of New Zealand Te Apārangi on a regional basis; and;

 (c) its Object is consistent with the Object of the Royal Society of New Zealand Te Apārangi.